kaunel85/ong-bylaws/bylaws.md

      4. Meet weekly when there is a Phikeia class in session.
      5. Be responsible for handling all disciplinary issues relating to the Phikeia program (see Bylaws 81 and 82).
      6. Be responsible for creating the educational curriculum and planning Phikeia retreat and initiation.
-     7. A member of the Chapter Advisory Board shall attend Pallas Committee meetings.
+     7. If available member of the Chapter Advisory Board shall attend Pallas Committee meetings.

 112. Risk Management Committee
      1. Chaired by the Risk Management Chairman.